ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 \subsection{Illustrative Example}

 In this section, our aim is to explore the core concepts of the ARRTOC algorithm through an illustrative example.
 We focus here on the RTO problem without considering the underlying control problem explicitly, although we do consider hypothetical control scenarios to highlight important findings.
-Instead, we leverage these insights and apply them to the practical case studies of section \ref{rd:bioreactor} and \ref{rd:evaporator} where we consider both the RTO and control problems.
+The nominal optimization problem for the illustrative example is defined as below: